About the SVI

 The interview consists of six questions and is a combination of:

-- behavioral questions, which ask applicants to describe previous experiences to demonstrate their level of knowledge and skills in the competencies of Interpersonal and Communication Skills and Knowledge of Professional Behaviors (Professionalism)
+- behavioral questions, which ask you to describe previous experiences that demonstrate your level of knowledge and skills related to Interpersonal and Communication Skills and Knowledge of Professional Behaviors (Professionalism)

 - Interpersonal and Communications Skills